cs4110/2021fa-web/src/syllabus.md

 We will **drop one score** to calculate your final grade: that is, your lowest-scoring problem set won't count, even if that score is zero.

-You'll turn in assignments via [CMS][].
+You'll turn in assignments via [Gradescope][].
 We strongly encourage you to use TeX, but you can also write up answers by hand.
 If you do, scan your work and upload it as a PDF.
 It's your responsibility to make sure scans are 100% legible---we won't regrade work that was too hard to read.

 ### Extensions

-Assignments are due at the time specified in CMS, and we ask that you always try to submit before that deadline, even if your solution is incomplete.
+Assignments are due at the time specified in Gradescope, and we ask that you always try to submit before that deadline, even if your solution is incomplete.
 That at least shows us that you are making progress.

 But life happens: you miss the deadline because of other courses, illness, events in your personal life, and so forth.
-Rather than the burden of you having to ask for an extension in those circumstances, we have configured CMS to accept late submissions up to 48 hours after the deadline.
+Rather than the burden of you having to ask for an extension in those circumstances, we have configured Gradescope to accept late submissions up to 48 hours after the deadline.
 There is no penalty for these late submissions.
 They are an automatic extension you may choose to grant yourself.
 We trust you to do so wisely—often, making use of them will